AWP Litigation — In re Pharmaceutical Industry Average Wholesale Price Litigation

 Drug prices have soared for years.
 One of the reasons for this is drug companies’ inflation of a benchmark called Average Wholesale Price or AWP.
 It turned out that AWP was neither an average, an average price, nor a wholesale price.
 Rather, it was an arbitrary number assigned by drug manufacturers which, through various manipulations, resulted in consumers and third party payors vastly overpaying for needed medications.

-Discovery in these cases has included the review of millions of documents and hundreds of depositions over the past several years.
 In 2007, Plaintiffs tried the case under Massachusetts law against four Defendants.
 The nine-week trial, in which Wexler Wallace played a critical role, resulted in a 183-page opinion by the district court, largely finding in favor of Plaintiffs.
 The First Circuit Court of Appeals affirmed Plaintiffs’ verdict against AstraZeneca in all respects.
-In addition, since the trial, numerous settlements have been reached.
+Subsequently, numerous settlements were reached.
+All told, Plaintiffs recovered some $350 million for Plaintiffs and the class.